JakeSteam/blog-programming/_drafts/2024-11-18-what-the-hell-are-octocats.md

 ---
-title: What the hell are "Octocats"!?
+title: What on earth are "Octocats"!?
 Explaining all 150+ of GitHub's unique cat designs
 image: /assets/images/2024/octocat-banner.png
 tags:
   - GitHub